Dark-GreenCat/xmint/xmint/README.md

 - **Adder**: Performs arithmetic operations, particularly addition.
 - **Register File**: Stores data operands for instructions and facilitates reading and writing of register values.
 - **ALU**: Executes arithmetic and logical operations on the data.
+- **ALU Control**: Generates control signals for the ALU based on the instruction type.
 - **Data Memory (DMEM)**: Stores data that the CPU accesses during instruction execution.
 - **Immediate Generation (ImmGen)**: Generates immediate values used in various instructions.
 - **Multiplexor (Mux)**: Selects between multiple inputs to route to a single output.